Australian Ice Hockey League

-The Australian Ice Hockey League (AIHL) is Australia's top-level ice hockey league.
+The Australian Ice Hockey League (AIHL) is Australia's top-level men's ice hockey league.
 Established in 2000, the AIHL is sanctioned by Ice Hockey Australia (a member of the International Ice Hockey Federation).
-The league is run by its own board of directors led by the AIHL commissioner.
-The AIHL is considered a semi-professional league with players receiving a variety of benefits such as a weekly stipend, travel expenses, motor vehicles and accommodation.
-The AIHL champion is awarded the Goodall Cup, the world's third oldest ice hockey trophy, having been first awarded in 1909.
-The AIHL is currently contested by eight franchised teams from five Australian states and territories.
-The most successful team in AIHL history is the Newcastle Northstars, which has claimed six AIHL championships.
-The current champions, from 2022, are the CBR Brave.
+The AIHL is a semi-professional league that is contested by ten franchised teams in two conferences spanning six Australian states and territories.
+AIHL premiers are awarded the H Newman Reid Trophy and AIHL champions are awarded the Goodall Cup, the world's third oldest ice hockey trophy, having been first awarded in 1909.
+The most successful team in AIHL history is the Newcastle Northstars, having claimed six championship titles.
+The current champions, from 2025, are Melbourne Ice.

 History

+Foundation and first decade (2000–10)

 The Australian Ice Hockey League (AIHL) was formed in 2000 following the collapse of the former national league.
 In its first season, the AIHL comprised three teams – the Adelaide Avalanche, Canberra Knights, and the Sydney Bears.
 During the first two seasons the teams competed in round-robin weekends over the length of the season, with the two top teams playing a single final.
 Adelaide Avalanche finished first in both years after the regular season, with the Sydney Bears winning the Goodall Cup in the 2001 playoffs.

+Expansion and Finals introduction

 In 2002 the AIHL expanded to six teams with the inclusion of the Melbourne Ice, Newcastle North Stars and the West Sydney Ice Dogs.
 The Sydney Bears finished first in the regular season standings and won the Goodall Cup playoffs.
 At the start of the 2003 AIHL season it was announced that the finals playoff would be expanded to include the top four finishing teams after the regular season.
 Newcastle North Stars won their first regular season and their first Goodall Cup.
-The following season the West Sydney Ice Dogs won their first Goodall Cup after defeating the Newcastle North Stars in the final.
+The following season, in 2004, the West Sydney Ice Dogs won their first Goodall Cup after defeating the Newcastle North Stars in the final.

 In 2005 the AIHL expanded to eight teams with the Central Coast Rhinos and the Brisbane Blue Tongues joining the league.
 During the 2005 season the Avalanche signed former National Hockey League (NHL) player Steve McKenna who played over 350 games in the NHL while the North Stars won their second Goodall Cup.
 In 2006 the Brisbane Blue Tongues signed Canadian Rob Zamuner who had played nearly 800 games in the NHL.
 The North Stars went on to win their second consecutive Goodall Cup title, defeating Adelaide for the second year in a row.
+The 2007 AIHL season opened with the Avalanche and the Blue Tongues announcing the signing of former NHL players Mel Angelstad and Tyrone Garner respectively.
+The Bears won the 2007 Goodall Cup, their first since 2002, after defeating the North Stars in the final.